pramberg/MayaToPainter/README.md

 * Options for user set export path, Painter path and cleanup tools.
 * Optional addition: new item in context sensitive marking menu.
 * For full functionality, install the Substance Painter part of the plugin.
-    - Add the `maya-to-painter` folder to `Documents/Adobe/Adobe Substance 3D Painter/plugins`
+    - Add the `maya-to-painter` folder to `Documents/Adobe/Adobe Substance 3D Painter/plugins`, see the *Installation* section above
     - Doing this will allow Painter to automatically add a highpoly you export using this plugin to the baking parameters.

 ## How to use